 Competitive intelligence supports a wide range of applications from making investment decisions to planning product launches.
 Depending on the purpose it serves, different types of competitive intelligence processes are carried out.
 Varying on specificity and duration (they could be more or less specific and of shorter or longer duration), these include:

 Ad hoc processes are irregular and unpredictable, typically supporting tactical work where there’s a high demand for rapid results.
 These studies are conducted when there’s a need for analyzing a specific area.
 For example, knowing which networking events my competitors are going to participate in can help you better plan your firm’s own event calendar.
-If a new, disruptive trend is uncovered, an ad hoc study can help dig deeper into the trending market activity and the routes favored by competitors.
+If a new, disruptive trend is uncovered, an ad hoc study can help dig deeper into the trending market activity.
+Additionally, it can also help discover the routes favored by competitors.

 Regular processes, as the name suggests, provide competitive intelligence at certain intervals on a regular basis.
 These processes have a predictable need for intelligence.
-This can include analysis of varied scopes – for instance weekly competitive reports that track new product launches, major investments, and acquisitions, among others to stay on top of the market.
+This can include analysis of varied scopes.
+These can include weekly competitive reports that track new product launches, major investments, and acquisitions.
+Altogether, it will shape whether you can stay on top of the market.
 Owing to their predictable nature, intelligence operations can be standardized.

 Regular and continuous processes typically support strategic decisions at various levels.